SpencerKarau/mysite3/content/cv.md

 ## PUBLICATIONS

-Haley, A.L., T.A.
-Lemieux, M.L.
-Piczak, S. Karau, A. D’Addario, R.L.
-Irvine, C. Beaudouin, J.R.
-Bennett and S.J.
-Cooke.
-In Press.
-On the effectiveness of public awareness campaigns for the management of invasive species.  *Environmental Conservation*.
-00:000-000.
+Haley, A., Lemieux, T., Piczak, M., Karau, S., D’Addario, A., Irvine, R., . . .
+Cooke, S. (2023).
+On the effectiveness of public awareness campaigns for the management of invasive species.
+Environmental Conservation, 1-10. doi:10.1017/S037689292300019X

 ## RESEARCH EXPERIENCE